senarvi/senarvi.github.io/_posts/2016-11-20-avoiding-problems-in-theano-graphs.md

 ```

 Some operations force memory to be transferred back and forth.
 If you're still
-using the old GPU backend (`device=gpu`), chances are that reason is that the
+using the old GPU backend (`device=gpu`), chances are that the reason is that
-GPU operations are implemented for float32 only.
-Make sure that you set floatX
+the GPU operations are implemented for float32 only.
+Make sure that you set the
-to float32 and your shared variables are float32.
-All the floating point
+flags `floatX=float32` and that your shared variables are float32.
+All the
-constants should be cast to numpy.float32 as well.
-Another example is
+floating point constants should be cast to `numpy.float32` as well.
+Another
-multinomial sampling—uniform sampling is performed on GPU, but
+example is multinomial sampling—uniform sampling is performed on GPU, but
 `MultinomialFromUniform` forces a transfer to host memory:

 ```